Skip to main content

 Azure Managed Identities Authentication#

-Note: This option is relevant only if the integration is running on Azure VM.#
+Note: This option applies only when the integration runs on an Azure VM.#

-Some of the Cortex XSOAR-Microsoft integrations use the Azure Managed Identities Authentication.
+Some Cortex XSOAR-Microsoft integrations use Azure Managed Identities Authentication.

 Follow one of these steps for authentication based on Azure Managed Identities: